Aideng666/GameEnginesAssignment1/README.md

-# Game Engines A2
+# Game Engines A3

 ### DESCRIPTION:
 In this game you will attempt to climb up a tower of grass platforms by jumping up.

 Be careful!
 The ground is very slippery and the walls are very bouncy so it is difficult to control your movements.

-For this assignment, we decided on doing Option C. This level editor allows the player to place a variety of platforms, grass and to change background music to one of two tracks you may like.
-The level editor also includes and undo and redo options just in case you misplace an object as well as a toggle to randomize the scale of each of the platforms giving the game more challenge!
+There is a level creator which allows you to place different sized platforms and grass decoration around the level.
+You can save the level when completed and you can load into the level to play it yourself!
+Simply click the Save Level button to save, and the Load Level Button to try it out!

+After completing your own level you will have an option to play again or to create another new level.

 ### SCREENSHOTS:
 ![](images/screenshot.png)